andyzhangx/demo/dev/cifs/README.md

 ## Patch cifs module
-This page shows how to install cifs patch on Linux kernel 5.4.x
+This page shows how to install cifs patch driver(with following fixes) on Linux kernel 5.4.x

  - details